 Aspergillus spp. are a ubiquitous organism in the environment.
 Renovation of old buildings, including hospitals and contaminated air conditioning systems, may be the source of infection as the airborne transmission is common for Aspergillus spp.
 Extension from pre-existing intra-thoracic foci, venous access devices, or contamination of prosthetic valves is less common.

-Processing of blood cultures can be tedious and time-consuming.
+The processing of blood cultures can be tedious and time-consuming.
 Quicker non-culture tests have been developed for the diagnosis of fungemia.
 Mannan antigen is a cell wall constituent of Candida spp.
-For candidemia, mannan antigen and antibody have a sensitivity and specificity of 83% and 86% respectively.
-Another cell wall polysaccharide of a fungal wall, 1,3 b-D-glucan, has a sensitivity and specificity of 69.9% and 87.1% respectively.
-Similarly, detection of galactomannan along with 1,3 b-D-glucan can help to diagnose fungal endocarditis caused by Aspergillus species.
+For candidemia, mannan antigen and antibody have a sensitivity and specificity of 83% and 86%, respectively.
+Another cell wall polysaccharide of a fungal wall, 1,3 b-D-glucan, has a sensitivity and specificity of 69.9% and 87.1%, respectively.
+Similarly, the detection of galactomannan, along with 1,3 b-D-glucan, can help to diagnose fungal endocarditis caused by Aspergillus species.

 The histopathological examination is prudent in culture-negative cases and often helps to determine the diagnosis from the examination of the explanted valve, peripheral emboli, or systemic ulcers..
 The molecular methods, such as polymerase chain reaction (PCR) to detect fungal nuclear material like DNA in blood or in explanted valves, can expedite the diagnosis.